Best Celebrity Fan for Every NBA Team

 In their own words: "In any case, Usher's investment is looking quite savvy: The Cavs are now worth $1.1 billion by our latest count, nearly four times the valuation around the time he bought his stake." —Forbes.com, June 2016

 Bottom Line: Usher

 Usher bought a minority stake in the Cavs and understandably jumped to the top of their celebrity fans list when he did.
 Even then, it was still a surprise to a lot of people when he was front and center during games as the Cavs won the NBA Finals in 2016.

 Usher's initial investment was for roughly 2 percent of the team — $9 million — when the team was purchased for $375 million in 2005.

-If his shares haven't been diluted, that investment is worth approximately $30 million to 35 million today with the team now valued at $1.51 billion.
+If his shares haven't been diluted, that investment is worth approximately $30-35 million today with the team now valued at $1.51 billion.

 Bottom Line: Brie Larson

 The Kings should count themselves lucky that Brie Larson counts herself among their fans.
 The Oscar winner and "Captain Marvel" star is as A-list as they come in Hollywood.